Things to do in Prešov region – 30 places to visit

 If you would like to see one of the largest castle ruins not only in Slovakia but also in Central Europe, then you must visit Spiš Castle.
 Its history dates back more than 800 years ago.

 The castle was built on a travertine hill near the town of Spišské Podhradie back in the 12th century.
-In the past, it was a center of royal power of this region.
+In the past, it was a centre of royal power of this region.

 Unfortunately, this huge castle complex was destroyed by fire in 1780 and has not been repaired since then.
 Anyway, Spiš Castle is still an extraordinary monument and welcomes the tourists from all over Europe.